-Zooming In On The Chinese Gold Lease Market - Koos Jansen
+Zooming in on the Chinese Gold Lease Market

 The primary reasons mainstream gold analysts (and the media) don’t use Shanghai Gold Exchange (SGE) withdrawals as an indicator for Chinese wholesale gold demand, are – after a few others have been tested – Chinese Commodity Financing Deals (CCFD).
 Regarding gold these financing operations can be be conducted through round-tripping or gold leasing.
 Because of the structure of the Chinese gold market round-tripping gold flows are completely separated from the Chinese domestics gold market – the SGE system, and thus SGE withdrawals.
 There is no need to further investigate round tripping for our understanding of the Chinese domestic gold market.